chewnoill/collaborative-editor/docs/adr/07-security.md

 :::warning

+It is possible for clients to retransmit updates that it recieves from peers, so no guarantee is made that the updates transmitted from a peer to the backend service actually came from that peer.
-It is more unclear if an updates that come from connections actually originated from that connection.
-If an update originated from somewhere  else, how can it be authenticated, retroactively?
+If an update originated from somewhere  else, how can it be authenticated?
+This requires a not insignifican't amount of trust from each client that it is behaving properly.

 :::